 View of our villa from my lounge chair.
 We had the entire bottom floor.

 Upon arrival at the resort we were given our own golf cart to use on the property, which is a good thing because the place is huge.
 Tortuga Bay sits on on the larger Punta Cana Resort, which means you have the options of multiple restaurants, bars, golf courses, and an ecological reserve.
-But even though you have access to all these fab places you will feel completely secluded and well taken after at Tortuga.
+Oh!
+I must tell you this, the golf courses are beautifully lush green and it is evident that it is meant for professional play!
+Not that a rookie golf enthusiast cannot attempt.
+But before you do, you must try and train with some golf nets, mats and of course, a golf simulator, if you have access to one!
+Back to our discussion – even though you have access to all these fab places you will feel completely secluded and well taken after at Tortuga.
 The resort staff kept telling us that the hotel was fully booked, but we always felt like we had the entire place to ourselves!

 Margarita at La Choza.

 Our villa was absolutely massive, and we had a large outdoor deck from which we could see the ocean.
 It was only a few short steps from the beach, which is exactly where I spent most of the afternoons, margarita in-hand.